Hramirez2240/bankuish-challenge/README.md

 After you add your firebase-authentication.json file, you have to go to the .env file and change the value of the 'FIREBASE_API_KEY' variable and add your own api key or the one that I sent in the mail.

+Another step is to open your docker desktop application before executing the docker compose command.

-The last step to run the project use to execute this command:
+You need to run this command to execute the project as a last step:
 ```bash
 $ docker compose up
 ```